osrf/gazebo_tutorials/install_ubuntu/tutorial_6-0.md

 ***Note:*** prereleases and nightlies are unsupported packages, they should only be used for development proposes.

+Gazebo nightly and prereleases repositories are extensions to the stable repo which will add unstable builds to be installed by using `apt-get` in the same way than stable releases.
+These repositories rely on the presence of gazebo-stable repository into the system.

 ### Gazebo prerelease repo

 Gazebo prerelease versions are those released to test an upcoming release